11 January 2022

-A Certificate of Urgency must be filed along with the application papers explaining why the matter is urgent.
+A certificate of urgency must be filed along with the application papers explaining why the matter is urgent.
 During any court vacation period a judge will be available to hear matters certified as suitable for vacation or urgent business.

 Availability of Injunctive Relief on an Ex Parte Basis

-As a matter of principle orders will not generally be made against a person without that person having had an opportunity to be heard.
+As a matter of principle, orders will not generally be made against a person without that person having had an opportunity to be heard.
 There are some exceptions including extreme urgency where notice is not possible.
 An application may proceed without notice where giving notice may defeat the purpose of the application.
 Given the nature of freezing orders, and the requirement to prove a real risk of dissipation, they are commonly made without notice.

 Liability for Damages for the Applicant

-The applicant for injunction will normally be required to give an undertaking in damages to compensate the respondent if it is subsequently determined that the respondent has suffered loss as a result of the injunction and that the respondent should be compensated for that loss.
+The applicant for an injunction will normally be required to give an undertaking in damages to compensate the respondent if it is subsequently determined that the respondent has suffered loss as a result of the injunction and that the respondent should be compensated for that loss.
 The applicant may also be required to give such an undertaking in relation to losses suffered by third parties affected by the injunction.

-The Court has a discretion to require fortification of the undertaking, for example, by a payment into Court.
+The court has a discretion to require fortification of the undertaking, for example, by a payment into court.

 When making an application without notice, there is a duty of full and frank disclosure.
 The applicant must disclose all matters that may be material to the court in deciding whether or not to grant the order and its terms.
 This duty normally requires the offer of an undertaking in damages and to question whether fortification ought to be required.